BlueByteSystemsInc/PDMShell/src/SETREVISIONFROMSOURCE.md

 title: setrevisionfromsource Command | PDMShell | SOLIDWORKS PDM
 ---
 # setrevisionfromsource

 ## Description

-The `setrevisionfromsource` command allows you to batch-update the **PDM-managed revision** for multiple files by reading values from a CSV input source.
+The `setrevisionfromsource` command allows you to batch-update the PDM-managed revision for multiple files by reading values from a CSV input source.

-The **source CSV** must contain at minimum:
+The source CSV must contain at minimum:

-- **Id** ? the PDM file ID
+- `ID` - the PDM file ID.
-- **Value** ? the revision value to apply
+- `Revision` - the revision value to apply.

-This command applies the revision exactly as supplied in the CSV just like in the [set revision command](SETREVISION.md).
+This command applies the revision exactly as supplied in the CSV, similar to the [setrevision command](SETREVISION.md).
-It does  **evaluate** `%nextrevision%`, `%previousrevision%`,`%initial%`, or bracketed variables�only literal revision values.
+It does not evaluate `%nextrevision%`, `%previousrevision%`, `%initial%`, or bracketed variables.
+Use literal revision values only.

-You may optionally output a **results CSV** that includes success/failure information for each processed row.
+You may optionally output a results CSV that includes success or failure information for each processed row.

 ## Syntax

 ```bash
 setrevisionfromsource -source -csv
 ```

 ## Parameters

 - `source`
   Path to the CSV file that contains the input dataset.
 Required columns:

-  - `ID` � the file�s PDM ID inside the vault.
+  - `ID` - the file's PDM ID inside the vault.
-  - `Revision` � the revision string supported by the revision scheme
+  - `Revision` - the revision string supported by the revision scheme.

 ![setrevisionfromsource](/images/setrevisionfromsource.png)

->[!NOTE]
+> [!NOTE]
 > You can generate IDs and variables into a CSV by using the [search command](SEARCH.md).

-- `csv` *(optional)*
+- `csv`
+  Optional.
 Path to an output CSV file where results will be written.
 The results file contains:

   - File ID
   - Operation status
-  - Error message (if any)
+  - Error message, if any

 ## Examples

 ```bash
 setrevisionfromsource -source source.csv -csv results.csv
 ```

 ## Notes

-- This command updates the **PDM Revision** shown on the Version tab, not datacard variables.
+- This command updates the PDM revision shown on the Version tab, not data card variables.
 - All revisions must already exist in the active revision scheme.
-- If a file ID does not exist or cannot be updated, the error will be logged and processing continues for the remaining records.
+- If a file ID does not exist or cannot be updated, the error is logged and processing continues for the remaining records.
-- Output CSV is optional; if omitted, results are printed to console only.
+- Output CSV is optional.
+If omitted, results are printed to the console only.

 ## Availability

 Available since PDMShell 3.0.12.